MUSA-620-Spring-2018/MUSA-620-Week-5/README.md

 ### Grading

-Your project will be graded will be graded on:
+Your project will be graded will on:
 - Completion of the map as described
 - Visual presentation (Does the map tell a clear story?
 Were the design choices well thought out and explained?)
 - Concept + analysis (Was the project well thought out?
 What trends stand out?)